This Instant Pot pork tenderloin is a game-changer, offering a moist, flavor-packed meal in under an hour.

 Make a pork sandwich.
 Slice the pork tenderloin up and have it on a sandwich with your favorite cheese, mayo, and other sandwich fixings.
 Check out our Instant Pot pulled pork for more inspo.

 Add it to a salad.
 Chop the leftover pork tenderloin up into chunks and serve it over greens or lettuce like romaine.

 Make it into a stir fry.
 Heat up a pan and sauté carrots, snow peas, fresh ginger, and onion.
-Add a tsp or 2 of soy sauce to taste and then add chopped-up pork tenderloin.
+Add a teaspoon or 2 of soy sauce to taste and then add chopped-up pork tenderloin.
 Cook until warm and then serve over rice.

 - 3 lb. pork tenderloin will likely come in a package of 2 1.5-lb. tenderloins